chrisdalvit/efficient-matrix-transpose/README.md

 # Efficient Matrix Transpose

 This repository implements and benchmarks different matrix transpose algorithms.
+Definitely check out the [corresponding blog post](https://chrisdalvit.github.io/efficient-matrix-transpose)

 ## Repository structure
 The ```data``` folder contains the original benchmark data from the tested architectures that was used in the experimental analyses.